Register to vote

 You need to provide your date of birth and National Insurance number for verification purposes.
 The easiest place to find your National Insurance number is on official paperwork such as your National Insurance card, payslips or letters from the Department for Work and Pensions (DWP) or HM Revenue and Customs (HMRC).
 If you can't find it, you can use the HMRC enquiry service - GOV.UK.

-For further information on voter registration please read our PDF document FAQ's.
+For further information on voter registration please read: Individual Electoral Registration FAQs (PDF)

 Credit reference agencies